Emergency Alerts: Nixle & IPAWS

 Should you wish to completely unsubscribe, simply send an e-mail to [email protected] stating your desire to do so.
 You will be encouraged to review your settings prior to discontinuing service.

 Even after unsubscribing, you can still view Nixle information in real-time by visiting www.nixle.com.

 Will I be notified about evacuations from ZoneHaven or from Nixle?

-The public can view evacuation communication at community.zonehaven.com, but Zonehaven does not have an alerting feature.
+The public can view evacuation information at community.zonehaven.com.
 The County will continue to provide notifications about evacuation orders and warnings, as well as shelter in place orders through Nixle.
 The map of evacuated areas will be displayed on community.zonehaven.com and this link will be provided in Nixle messages.